 4. Kayaking to Peanut Island is another destination in the MacArthur Park area.
 You can put in your kayak at the Riviera Beach Marina, which is also home to a great tiki bar.
 (More about this in the link.)
 Peanut Island has a lot to offer — snorkeling, the beaches and the history, which includes the Kennedy Bunker.
 Here’s a Florida Rambler story about Peanut Island.

-5. Broward’s best and most natural kayak trail is Whiskey Creek in John Lloyd State Park in Dania Beach.
+5. Broward’s best and most natural kayak trail is Whiskey Creek in Dr. Von D. Mizell-Eula Johnson State Park (formerly known as John U. Lloyd Beach State Park) in Dania Beach.
 You can launch your own from the park’s marina, and now, after several years absence, the park has a concessionaire who rents kayaks and stand-up paddleboards by the hour or day.
 Here’s a Florida Rambler story on this kayak outing.

 6. I’m lucky to live on the Middle River in Fort Lauderdale, an urban waterway that circles Wilton Manors.
 The Middle River is one of Fort Lauderdale’s most popular kayak outings.
 While you’ll find a stretch or two of mangroves and undeveloped land, it’s largely a view of people’s pools and landscaping, with an occasional heron, manatee or iguana sighting.
 You can rent kayaks and stand up paddleboards at the Richardson Historical Park dock in Wilton Manors from Atlantic Coat Kayak or at Sunrise Paddleboards on Federal Highway.
 Have your own kayak?
 There’s a great launch site at Colohatchee Park, 1975 NE 15th Ave., Wilton Manors, with restrooms and picnic tables.